 The very first question that many seriously injured individuals ask when interviewing or hiring an injury lawyer in New York is: “how much is my injury case worth?”
 As will be discussed, the answer to this question relies on many factors, some of which are almost never completely known shortly after your particular accident/injury has occurred.
 As such, particularly when interviewing an attorney, the victim of an accident should be very wary of any lawyer who immediately promises any type of guaranteed result.
 Unfortunately, some lawyers may prematurely tell you that your particular case is worth "at least" a certain amount of money, or give you the impression that your case is worth millions upon millions of dollars, simply in order to lure you to choose that attorney as your lawyer.
 This practice is actually known to be more common amongst less experienced and less successful attorneys in the personal injury field.
-If you truly are looking for the best possible representation, and ultimately the best monetary recovery for your injury case, do not fall into the trap of the "lottery mentality" that may be initially appealing, but may not result in choosing an injury lawyer in New York that actually has the experience and expertise to get you the result that you deserve.
+If you truly are looking for the best possible representation, and ultimately the best monetary recovery for your injury case, do not fall into the trap of the "lottery mentality" that may be initially appealing, but may not result in choosing an injury lawyer in New York that actually has the experience to get you the result that you deserve.

 What Are The Factors Relevant To Evaluating Injury Case Value?